stackanna/School_District_Analysis/README.md

 ![alt text](https://github.com/stackanna/School_District_Analysis/blob/698a6fb30d18ab9eae11e9565c67f15abcb71c7c/PyCitySchools2.png)

+## Summary

-By replacing the scores for the ninth grade affects the math and reading scores
+By replacing the scores for the ninth grade effects the overall passing percentages for Thomas High school signifcantly.
+The overall passing percentages for math and reading went down signifcantly.
+It appears that the ninth grade students math and reading scores had a huge impact on the entire schools math and reading comprehension.
+The scores by school spending